An introduction to our curriculum

 The teaching of English and Maths is largely, though not wholly, during the two daily lessons of approximately an hour’s duration.
 We use PowerMaths to deliver the Maths curriculum.
 Early reading and writing are delivered from Reception through Read, Write Inc and then children transition to reading through Accelerated Reader.

 Many subject areas are taught in an integrated way wherever possible, using themes or topics to give a focus to learning.
 However, where such an integration of subjects cannot be achieved in a cohesive way, during a particular term, then these are taught separately for that term.
-Parents are informed of the topics for each term through school, weekly class newsletters and website.
+Parents are informed of the topics for each term through school, weekly class newsletters and our website.